podobu/wifimenu/README.md

 - **launcher**: A string defining the launcher.
 - **submenu**: If set, shows Wi-Fi options in a submenu.
+- **wireguard**: If set, shows wireguard connections option in the main manu.

 The following variables can be changed in the the configuration file to translate the text: